Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

+I would like to establish something for the record.
+I was a customer who had a concern.
+I relayed those concerns through a petition.
+Concern and petition reflected intentional rejection of 'complaint' and 'grievance.'
+This was established in my very first piece of communication.
+Over time, the concern developed into a body of work.
+The petition led to appreciation of treatment and forgiveness.
+That loop closed on July 17.
+Even prior, the non-adversary was established by successive rejection of compulsion and claims.
+What is left is a structural issue and business response.
+Opportunity for first response has been given because of positive intention and goodwill.
+There is extraordinary business value for the body of work and this is a statement of fact.
+My value system is not reactive and I would like to think the recipient of all that goodwill will reflect the essence of what successfully extracted my appreciation and consideration.

         J/17 Promise & the Compliance Mandate
         Differentiation & the Competitive Advantage
         First Mover Privilege & the Capital Asset-class